10 Interesting Google Chrome Experiments (Games) You Should Try

 6. Tomorrow & Yesterday

 Get the circle to the triangle and move on to the next level.
-The rules behind Tomorrow & Yesterday are very simple, but once you start playing this puzzle game, you will understand how time travel plays a vital role in you completing the maze.
-Entering the black box (time machine) lets a second you reenact your actions from the start up until you enter the time machine.
+The rules behind Tomorrow & Yesterday are very simple, but once you start playing this puzzle game, you will understand how time travel plays a vital role in completing the maze.
+Entering the black box (time machine) allows a second version of yourself to reenact your actions from the start until you enter the time machine.
 Intrigued?
-Try it.
-[Play now]
+Give it a try.

 7. CrossCode

-CrossCode is a 2D game of puzzles with the unique theme of throwing energy balls.
-It’s an action RPG-type game where you complete tasks and overcome obstacles along the way.
-Jump over the block, move around the plot and destroy enemies with energy balls.
-Good, clean, fun and a fascinating game to run on a browser.
-[Play now]
+CrossCode is a 2D puzzle game with a unique theme of throwing energy balls.
+It’s an action RPG game where you complete tasks and overcome obstacles along the way.
+Jump over blocks, move around the plot, and destroy enemies with energy balls.
+It’s good, clean fun and a fascinating game to play on a browser.

 8. Z-Type

 Z-Type is a shooting game with a twist.
 To clear the invaders, you need to type the ‘enemy’ words correctly to wipe them off the screen.
-It, not only improves your typing speed but is an engaging shooting game with pretty decent graphics.
-[Play now]
+It not only improves your typing speed but is also an engaging shooting game with pretty decent graphics.

 9. HexGL

-HexGL is a modern, speedy and futuristic racing game.
-You earn points for the distance you travel while trying to not damage your plane.
-Tracks have speed-booster packs which help boost your vehicle’s speed and you can stay in the game so long as your vehicle does not get damaged beyond operation.
-Prepare for an adrenaline rush, that’s all I’m saying.
-[Play now]
+HexGL is a modern, fast, and futuristic racing game.
+You earn points for the distance you travel while trying not to damage your vehicle.
+Tracks have speed booster packs that help increase your vehicle’s speed, and you can stay in the game as long as your vehicle remains operational.
+Prepare for an adrenaline rush; that’s all I’m saying.

 10. Redgie Roll

-Redgie Roll asks you to guide Redgie, the Hedgehog, in her prickly quest to reach the bottom of the valley.
-You need to collect the coins in between to get points in the game.
-Dodging trees and other obstacles make the game interestingly difficult but so, so addictive.
+Redgie Roll is asking you to guide Redgie, the Hedgehog, on her prickly quest to reach the bottom of the valley.
+You need to collect the coins in between to earn points in the game.
+Dodging trees and other obstacles makes the game interestingly difficult, but also so, so addictive.

 Conclusion

-Games and apps from Google Chrome Experiments are amazing examples of what can be done using HTML5, JavaScript and other web technologies.
-These games don’t just run in the browser, you can interact with these games, essentially play with them on the browser!
-Don’t wait, choose a game, and just play!
+Games and apps from Google Chrome Experiments are amazing examples of what can be done using HTML5, JavaScript, and other web technologies.
+These games don’t just run in the browser; you can interact with them and essentially play them on the browser!
+Don’t wait, choose a game, and start playing!